 Hemispheric Poetics and Politics

-Spring 2024, Princeton University, Program in Latin American Studies
+English/Comparative Literature version — Spring 2024, Princeton University, Program in Latin American Studies

 Critical Contexts in Latinx Cultures

-Undergraduate survey that offers an in-depth exploration of post-1960 Latinx cultural production in the United States.
+Undergraduate survey offering an in-depth exploration of post-1960 Latinx cultural production in the United States.
 Features a wide-range of materials, including poetry, short stories, performance art, film, television, essays, and music, that address themes of identity formation, language, discrimination, generational inheritance, migration and border crossing, and the transhistorical legacies of colonialism and imperialism in the Americas.
 We balance an approach that moves between the US and Latin America, viewing Latinx cultural production as offering important insights not only on local communities, but the American hemisphere at large.

-Fall 2024, Yale University, Department of Spanish & Portuguese
+Fall 2024 & Spring 2026, Yale University, Department of Spanish & Portuguese

-In total, I have been the instructor of record for 17 courses.
+In total, I have been the instructor of record for 21 courses.

 My full list of teaching experience can be found in my CV.